 Thick traffic and having to watch my back had made me wary of Rio de Janeiro.
 But after a leisurely walk up the Sugar Loaf I took in the view and suddenly understood the spell that visitors as well as Cariocas (Rio de Janeiro’s residents) fall under.

-What’s there not to fall in love with?
+And I wondered, what’s there not to fall in love with Rio de Janeiro?